jrsmth97/three-mini-pro/README.md

 # Three Mini Project with Typescript

-This boilerplate is supplementary to my book titled **Three.js and TypeScript**

 Uses webpack-dev-server for the development build, and NodeJS with Express for production build.

 ## Installing